cmu-sei/juneberry/docs/specs/model_configuration_specification.md

 *Detectron2 Transform Format*

-Transforms for detectron 2 can be Detectron2 Augmentations, Transforms, or some object that looks like a detectron2 transform by provided the appropriate methods:
+When using Detectron2 transforms *can be* Detectron2 Augmentations, Transforms, or some object that looks like a detectron2 transform by provided the appropriate methods:

 ```